Cushing’s Disease in Cats

 • Hair Loss

-In Healthy Cats, the pituitary gland in the brain creates the hormone adrenocorticotropic (ACTH), which helps to stimulate the adrenal glands to secrete cortisol into the bloodstream, which in turn helps maintain bodily systems such as the metabolism, nervous system, immune system, and kidneys.
-When there is a benign or cancerous tumor in the pituitary or adrenal gland, it results in excess glucocorticoid being secreted.
+In Healthy Cats, the pituitary gland in the brain creates the hormone adrenocorticotropic (ACTH), which helps to stimulate the adrenal glands to secrete cortisol into the bloodstream, which in turn aids in maintaining bodily systems such as the metabolism, nervous system, immune system, and kidneys.
+When there is a benign or cancerous tumor in the pituitary or adrenal gland, this results in excess glucocorticoid being secreted.

 There are three forms of Cushing’s disease; adrenal-based hyperadrenocorticism, pituitary-dependent hyperadrenocorticism, and iatrogenic hyperadrenocorticism;